Jyotie/lightning-connect-tutorial/configure-data-source-objects.md

 	![](images/order.png)

 	Lightning Connect retrieved all the fields for the order you selected.

-	> Note that there is also a standard object name "Order" and that this will result in two tabs with the label of "Orders."
-You can change the tab name for your external object by changing the label in the object definition.

 	> It's important to remember that external data is never duplicated in Salesforce.
 Lightning Connect always fetches current external data, in real-time.